terencet/twitter-dotnetcore/Session1-Instructions.md

 ===================

-Please follow the steps in this worksheet to create a dotnet core project.
+Please follow the steps below to create your twitter service.

 ----------